JNiena/jp-scripts/README.md

 # Adding Example Sentences

+For Linux users, see the [add_sentences.sh](add_sentences.sh) script to automate everything below.

+For Windows users, you'll have to follow the steps below everytime you want to add sentences to your deck.

 Before you start, make sure to back up your deck!
 The commands below assume the following:
 * The deck name is `日本語`.
 * The file name to use is `fields.json`.